DataExcavata/Getting-and-Cleaning-Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##You should create...
-one R script called run_analysis.R that does the following.
+You should create one R script called run_analysis.R that does the following.

     1. Merges the training and the test sets to create one data set.
     2. Extracts only the measurements on the mean and standard deviation for each measurement.
     3. Uses descriptive activity names to name the activities in the data set
     4. Appropriately labels the data set with descriptive activity names.
     5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-##Assumptions and Prequisites...
+##Assumptions and Prequisites
 The run_analysis.R script makes the following operational assumptions

     1. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip has been downloaded to
     the local machine.
     2. Said file has been upacked without manipulation to the default structure